jvandenaardweg/homebridge-itho-daalderop/README.md

 ## Features

 - Control your mechanical ventilation unit from within the Home App
+- Use your mechanical ventilation unit in your Home Automations
 - Exposes an Air Quality Sensor with CO2, Humidity and Temperature measurements
-- Use your mechanical ventilation unit in your Home Automations
 - Supports both MQTT and HTTP API.
-The HTTP API is enabled by default.
+The HTTP API is enabled by default

-etc...

-README is being worked on, please be patient.
-Addon is published to NPM for testing purposes as of now.

 ## Requirements

 It is required to have installed and configured the [WiFi Add-on module](https://github.com/arjenhiemstra/ithowifi) for your fan unit.
 More info about this module and for a complete list on what mechanical ventilation models models are supported, please take a look at [Arjan Hiemstra's GitHub repository](https://github.com/arjenhiemstra/ithowifi) or this forum thread on Tweakers.net (Dutch): [Itho Daalderop WiFi Add-on module](https://gathering.tweakers.net/forum/list_messages/1892019).

+### MQTT

+Using the MQTT API is optional, the plugin will use the HTTP API by default.
+Using MQTT is recommended as it is more reliable and faster than the HTTP API.
+If you want to use the MQTT API, you will need to install and configure a MQTT broker on your local network.
+I recommend using [Mosquitto](https://mosquitto.org/).
+The IP address of the MQTT broker is required to configure the plugin in Homebridge and in the WiFi Add-on module.

 ## Getting started